bloemj/2023-coding-the-humanities/README.md

 You may need an **editor** to write code and edit files offline on your own system.
 If you don't have a preferred one yet, check [VSCode](https://code.visualstudio.com/) or [Sublime Text](https://www.sublimetext.com/)

+### Working with Google Colab

+Using Google Colab, you can open our course materials from Github directly and keep the whole process in the cloud.
+View the list of class notebooks that are available for running and editing by going to your Google Colab: https://colab.research.google.com/ and loading them using the "Open Notebook" window, which appears when you first log in.
+Choose the GitHub option (second option from the right) and enter the GitHub link of our course materials: https://github.com/bloemj/2022-coding-the-humanities

 ### Working with Jupyter Notebooks

-* Option 1 (recommended): Download [the repository contents](https://github.com/bloemj/2022-coding-the-humanities) and use Jyputer Notebook.
+* Option 1 (recommended): Download [the repository contents](https://github.com/bloemj/2022-coding-the-humanities) and use Jupyter Notebook.
 See the [guide to setup your environment](setup.md) for more info.

 * Option 2 (advanced): work directly with git and conda.
 See the [guide to setup your environment](setup.md) for more info.